w3c/webextensions/proposals/dark_mode_extension_icons.md

 mode.
 It could also be explicity set using {"color_scheme": ["dark", "light"]}.
 1. If icon_variants are provided, the top level icons key and action.default_icon will be ignored.
 There is no fallback.
+1. 16 is a size in `{"16": "icon.png"}` and any number as a size can be used, as per browser specifications.
+The word `"any"` could also be used in place of a number to represent a path to an icon with any supported format.

 ## Security and Privacy